-Please read this installation manual carefully prior to installing the product.
+Please read this installation guide carefully prior to installing the product.

-Products sold by 5-0 Ignite may not meet the public road vehicle legal requirements of your country/state/territory, therefore, all products are designed/sold for racing and off-street use only.
+Products provided by 5-0 Ignite may not comply with the legal requirements for public road vehicles in your country/state/territory.
+Therefore, all products are intended for racing or off-road use exclusively.
+5-0 Ignite, along with its officers, directors, and employees, shall not be held liable for any incidental or consequential damages to property, vehicles, vehicle components or equipment, loss of property, vehicles, vehicles, vehicle components or death, whether directly or indirectly related to the use and/or installation of any products supplied by 5-0 Ignite.

-Under no circumstances shall 5-0 Ignite, nor any of its officers, directors and employees, be liable for any incidental or consequential damage to property or equipment, loss of property or equipment, loss of profit or revenue and injury or death by either direct or indirect relation to any vehicles, components and person(s) as a result of sale, use or installation of any products supplied by 5-0 Ignite.
-5-0 Ignite will not be held responsible for any labour costs to fit or remove of any the product(s) supplied with or without relation to warranty.
+5-0 Ignite shall not be held responsible for any labour costs to fit or remove of any the product(s) supplied with or without relation to warranty.